-State Branch Council Coordinators may schedule an Orientation session at the commencement of the Program (usually in May).
+Branch Coordinators may schedule an Orientation session at the commencement of the Program.
 The purpose of this session is to:

-- enable Mentors and Mentees to meet with each other and their Coordinators; - discuss the Program and provide relevant timelines and contact points; - develop an understanding of mentoring and a range of models: - provide opportunities for participants to share their experiences and expectations.
+- enable Mentors and Mentees to meet with each other and their Coordinators; - discuss the Program, provide relevant timelines, and contact points; - develop an understanding of mentoring and a range of models: - provide opportunities for participants to share their experiences and expectations.